-Generally speaking, after the pepper seeds have sprouted, the dome should be removed or fanned multiple times per day.
-Other plant varieties like to be kept humid throughout life.
+Generally speaking, after the pepper seeds have sprouted, the dome should be removed to allow better aeration.
+Some plant varieties like to be kept humid after sprouting, but not peppers.

 If your seeds are kept under a humidity dome, they will need a refresh of oxygen every once in a while.
 Seed germination requires oxygen, so make sure that you remove the dome and allow some fresh air to reach the soil.

 Tip: Use the dome vents to allow some air to enter the seed tray.
 You can also run a desk fan on low for a few hours a day in the room to circulate the air.